hudso1898/mrh4hd/lecture-labs/tw3/tw3-lab.md

 ## System Requirements

-	- The system will need a database management system to store information including keywords, date, filepath
+	- The system will need a database management system to store information including keywords, date, and filepath.
-	- Interface (Web based and/or mobile application)
+	- The system will need an interface (Web based and/or mobile application) for photographers to upload images and editors to use those images.
-	- Storage space to centrally store image files
+	- The system will require sufficient storage space to centrally store image files.
-	- Organize images based on keywords in filesystem
+	- The filesystem of the server will organize images based on keywords in filesystem.
-	- Aspect ratio limitations on uploaded image
+	- The server will impose aspect ratio limitations on uploaded images.